CogComNeuroSci/COMPASS/ReadMe.md

 You can specify multiple rows in your input file.

 For IC criterion, open InputFile_IC.csv and specify:

   model: string, the DDM model of interest. model must be included by ssms package.
   ntrials: integer, the number of trials
   npp: integer, the number of participants mean_{}: float, means of parameters corresponding to the model type
-    !
-NOTE !: the ORDER of parameters must be the same as they are ordered in the ssms package.
+    NOTE: the ORDER of parameters must be the same as they are ordered in the ssms package.
-    !
-NOTE !: to see the order of parameters, use: ssms.config.model_config[model]['params'] std_{}: float, stds of parameters corresponding to the model type !
-NOTE !: the ORDER of stds must correspond to the means
+    NOTE: to see the order of parameters, use: ssms.config.model_config[model]['params'] std_{}: float, stds of parameters corresponding to the model type
+    NOTE: the ORDER of stds must correspond to the means
   tau: float 𝜖 [0, 1] the value against which the obtained statistic will be compared to define significance of the repetition
   nreps: integer 𝜖 [1, +∞] Number of repetitions that will be conducted to estimate the power
   full_speed: integer (0 or 1) Define whether you want to do the power analysis at full speed.